 This course will be offered on Mondays from 5:00pm – 6:30pm, May 10th through June 14th, 2021.
 There will be no class on Memorial Day (5/31).
 This is a live virtual class held via Zoom.
-The meeting link will be emailed to you one hour before each class starts.
+The meeting link will be emailed to you one hour before each class.

 This 5-week series is being offered Pay-What-You-Can $25-$100 per person.
 The value of this series is $100.
 Sign-up from here.

 The full value of this class is $100.
 Learn more about our Pay-What-You-Can pricing.

 You can register online or over the phone at (434) 218-7677.

 Please Note: No substitutions.
 Cancellations for this series must be made at least 24 hours in advance of the first class; refunds will not be issued after this point.
 Refunds are not available for missed classes.